titomarifrancis/cloversentry/README.md

 # cloversentry
-The code repository of my blog articles in 'C Lover's Entry' @ cloversentry.blogspot.com
+The code repository of my blog articles in 'C Lover's Entry' @ <a href="https://cloversentry.blogspot.com/">cloversentry.blogspot.com</a>